 Ark House Foundation

-Ark House Foundation is an independent 501(c)(3) charitable organization providing funding to Ark House to support low cost housing for those undergoing long-term medical care in Dallas with no local residence.
+The Ark House Foundation is an independent 501(c)(3) charitable organization organized to provide operating funds for Ark House to support low cost housing for those undergoing long-term medical care in Dallas with no local residence.
+Donations to the Foundation are tax deductible to extent allowed by tax law.
+EIN: 75-2738896

 P.O.
 Box 833656